 \section{Introduction}

 Binary classification is the process of classifying the given input set into two classes based on some classification criteria.
 Binary classification is widely used in everyday life: for example, a typical application for binary classification is determining whether a patient has some disease by analyzing their comprehensive medical record.
 Existing work on binary classification mainly uses the accuracy of prediction as the main criterion for evaluating model performance.
 However, in order for a model to be useful in real-world applications, it is imperative that users are able to understand and explain the logic underlying model predictions.
-Model comprehensibility\footnote{In this paper, comprehensibility and interpretability are used interchangeably.} in some real-world applications, especially in the medical and scientific domains, is of the utmost importance.
-In these cases, users need to understand the classification model to scientifically explain the reasons behind the classification or even rely on the model itself to discover the possible solution to the target problem.
+In many real-world applications, especially the medical and scientific domains, model comprehensibility\footnote{In this paper, comprehensibility and interpretability are used interchangeably.} is of the utmost importance.
+In these cases, users need to understand the classification model to scientifically explain the reasons behind the classification or even rely on the model itself to discover a possible solution to the target problem.

-It is difficult to provide explainability without sacrificing classification accuracy using current models. ``Black-box'' models such as deep neural network, random forests, and ensembles of classifiers tend to have the highest accuracy in binary classification~\cite{comprehensible14freitas,explainable18}.
+There is a trade-off between enough explainability and high classification accuracy using current models. ``Black-box'' models such as deep neural networks, random forests, and ensemble methods tend to have the highest accuracy in binary classification~\cite{comprehensible14freitas,explainable18}.
 However, their opaque structure hinders understandability, making the logic behind the predictions difficult to trace.
-This lack of transparency may further discourage users from using the model~\cite{reverse12augasta,seeing07van}.
+This lack of transparency may further discourage the use of the model~\cite{reverse12augasta,seeing07van}.